rpicard/explore-flask/7-blueprints.md

     query = Site.query.filter_by(subdomain=values.pop('site_subdomain'))
     g.site = query.first_or_404()

-"""Import the views after site has been defined.
+# Import the views after site has been defined.
 The views module will need to import 'site' so we need to make sure that we import views after site has been defined.
-"""
 import .views
 ```